 The International Masters for Health Leadership (IMHL) is a 15-month program of five 12-day modules, followed by a master's paper, leading to the degree of Master of Management.

 Each module focuses on a particular leadership mindset.
 Between modules participants return to the workplace where they apply the pedagogy and insights of the program.
+We encourage them to focus on the impact they want to create throughout the program.
 Following the five modules there is a period in which the final paper is written with the guidance of an advisor.
 This last phase can be done from anywhere in the world.

 - Module 1: 8-19 April 2018